cmguo/AndroidxDatabinding/README.md

 They live in integration-tests-support folder and are an exact copy of what we had at the time of the migration.

+### Running Compilation Tests
+The entire compilationTests module can be developed and run from intellij (tools/adt/idea).

+To run the tests in bazel:

+`bazel test --config=remote -- //tools/data-binding/compilationTests:studio.compilationTests_tests`

 ### Making Build File Changes
 There are multiple ways data binding is compiled so build file changes are a bit tricky.